-These may be just a few of those questions keeping you up at night.
-Like you, I know there is a lot to do before the last day arrives.
-So, my friend, I want to offer some support and ideas for you as you begin winding down the school year and start thinking about the next school year.
-Use these tips and you will certainly enjoy a full summer relaxing and renewing yourself.
+Like you, I know there is A LOT to do before the last day arrives.
+So, my friend, I want to offer some support and ideas to help you overcome the end-of-year struggles.
+As you begin winding down the school year and start thinking about the next school year, consider these eight tips.
+You will enjoy a full summer relaxing and renewing yourself.
 Ahhhh!!!

 This post may contain affiliate links, and I may earn compensation when you click on the links at no additional cost to you.

-The easiest way I’ve found to do this is making a list of what needs to be done, add due dates, and prioritize.
-Here are eight quick tips for you, so you and your kiddos end the year on a successful, positive note.
+The easiest way I’ve found to do wrap up the school year is making a list of what needs to be done, add due dates, and prioritize.
+Here are eight quick tips for you that have helped me be successful.
+Using these end-of-year tips will help you and your kiddos end the year on a successful, positive note.

 Tip #1